MaxvandenBoom/MEF_import/README.md

 MEF 2.1 And 3.0 EEGLAB Plugin MEF_import (Ver 1.141)
 ====================================================

-_Caution: this version is under developemtn, which may not be stable_
+_Caution: this version is under development, which may not be stable_

 Introduction
 ------------